willy-dev/AVA/README.md

 - Flask
 - SQLite
 - SQLAlchemy (for Flask)
+- OPCUA (for plc communication with the code/ server and client)
+- Snap7 (for Python and PLC communication)

 ## Project structure
 ### This section will take you through the workings of the app